Exercise Bikes: Ratings of Sources

 by Editors of ConsumerReports.org

-Our AssessmentConsumerReports.org doesn't rate or rank exercise bikes, but its buying guide is somewhat helpful.
-Unlike some reports here, it's free to read and view even by non-subscribers.
+Our AssessmentConsumerReports.org doesn't rate or rank exercise bikes here, but its buying guide remains helpful.
+Editors list important features found on the best exercise bikes, including resistance levels, adjustable seats and easy-to-read displays.
+Unlike most reports here, this article is free to non-subscribers.

 Best Exercise Bike